-“What if you work this shitty job for the rest of your life?” she said.
+“And what if you work this shitty job for the rest of your life?” she asked.

 “I’m quitting, I swear, I quit.”

-“That young girl is yelling for security.
+“That young woman is yelling for security.
 What did you do?”

-“It’s my lunch, I need a break.
+“I’m going on lunch.
+I need a break.
 Those angry nerds are taking over the store.
-They take over the comic book section; they spit on the sidewalk; they’re like a civil rights group of oppressed nerds, and I have to see them every day.”
+We’re dealing with a civil rights group.
+Oppressed nerds.
+We have to see them every day.”

-My cell phone vibrated.
-It glowed straight through my shirt pocket.
-She and I both waited for me to answer.
-I went to the bathroom, and I waited at a urinal for something to come out.
-There was an actual name for that phobia, in which I couldn’t pee in public.
-My cell phone kept buzzing.
-Someone was changing clothes in the next stall.
-He kept groaning as if he had sat on nails.
+I waited at a urinal for something to come out.
+It was a phobia.
+I couldn’t pee in public.
+My phone began to buzz again.
+Someone in the stall groaned as if he’d sat on nails.
 I answered the phone with my free hand.

 “Are you alone?” he asked.

 The person in the stall wasn’t leaving soon.

 So I sat in my car, where I thought I could find solitude.”
 OK, I’m alone.”